TheKingBee/The-Acton-Business-Review/docs/internalorfinance.md

 ### Operational Changes to the Business Model

+Internal capital is cheaper than external capital.

+Look for changes in operating procedures that can reduce cash needs and increase cash flows to the firm.

+Examples:

+- Choose customers who buy in large lots, pay early, or pay top prices
+- Choosing suppliers who will extend credit

+<u>**There is no operational free lunch:**</u>
+Shrinking Accounts Receivables will add SG&A expenses to collect unpaid bills.
+Tighter payment terms might also affect sales.

 ### Revolving Line of Credit

+- Accounts Receivable
+- Accounts Payable
+- Revolving Bank Loans
+    - Ex: Credit Cards, Business Lines of Credit
+    - Repeating 30-90 day terms
+    - Balances roll overto the next term

 ### Borrowing Bank Term Debt

+- Fixed Term, Fixed Rate, Fixed Amortization schedule
+- Single 5-7 year term
+- Interest and principle are paid from cash flow remaining after you have paid the interest on the revolving debt
+- Rate is one or more percentage points higher than a revolver.

+If you buy a company or an asset so cheaply that its purchase price and all the investment you need for growth canbe financed with traditional bank debt, you've probably made a good investment.

 ### High-Yield Debt or Equity